Skip to main content

 I discovered Miss Edith Cavell some months ago and must admit I’ve developed a fascination with the mythology and mystique that cloaks her story.

-When Germany invaded Belgium in 1914, she returned from England to convert her clinic into a Red Cross hospital.
+When Germany invaded Belgium in 1914, Miss Cavell returned from England to convert her clinic into a Red Cross hospital.
 Beyond treating soldiers from both sides, she helped smuggle Allied soldiers and Belgian resistance members to safety.
 Arrested in August 1915, she admitted her actions and was executed by firing squad on 6 October 1915.
-Her calm courage and final words to a British chaplain only cemented her incredible legacy.
-Reports at the time noted that while she was likely guilty, “if this had been in England… the executive authority would never dream of carrying it out.
+Calm courage and final words to a British chaplain only cemented her incredible legacy.
+News reports incuded that whilst likely guilty, “if this had been in England… the executive authority would never dream of carrying it out.
 The execution mirrored the spirit of the whole of German administration in its callousness and brutality.”
-The British Government long denied that she was a spy, though later evidence suggested otherwise.
+The British Government long denied that Miss Cavell was a spy as much as later evidence suggested otherwise.

-Cavell’s death made her a national and international martyr.
+Miss Cavell’s death made her a national and international martyr.
 By all accounts, she transformed Belgian nursing which continued long after her death.
-She is commemorated in the Church of England’s Calendar of Saints on 12 October and there is a reference in the grounds of Sacred Trinity Church, Salford.
-Pendleton’s Cavell Way is named in her honour too.
-If angels are real which I believe they are, I have little doubt that Miss Edith Cavell is one, as the artist Alexander Rosell (1859–1922) also suggested in 1915.
+The Church of England commerates her on Calendar of Saints on 12 October and there is a reference to her in the grounds of Sacred Trinity Church, Salford.
+Pendleton’s Cavell Way is named in her honour.
+If angels are real which I believe they are, I have little doubt that Miss Edith Cavell is one, as Alexander Rosell (1859-1922) also showed in 1915.

 Edith Cavell wearing Red Cross uniform lying dead as her spirit rises in the form of an angel.
 Image: Rosell, Alexander (1859-1922).
 1915.
 Wellcome Collection.